crazay416/FlutterApp/README.md

-My first application following a youtube tutorial on how to create an application using Flutter
+My first application using Flutter following a youtube tutorial